-Defined in this way discretion is not simply a consequence of the situation, but an interplay of the situational variables and the manager's personal characteristics.
-In other words, different managers will interpret the same 'situation' in different ways.
-This is an important piece of the strategic leadership puzzle because it goes to answering the question of how managers matter?
+In other words, different managers will interpret the same 'situation' in different ways based on their individual cognitive and experiential characteristics.
+This is an important piece of the strategic leadership puzzle because it goes beyond the 'do managers matter' debate of strategic choice versus population ecology and moves towards answering questions about 'how managers matter'.